DeeNewcum/deedot/README.md

     # ... a bunch of other private stuff that I don't want to make available on the public repository.

+DeeDot can also do variable interpolation for environment variables, when in text-substitution mode.
+For example, in .gitconfig.subst:

+    [core]
+        # global gitignore settings
+        excludesfile = <<$HOME>>/.gitignore

 ## Minimal requirements ##

 DeeDot requires only Perl, and doesn't need any extra modules.
 It is designed to run on as many Un*xes as possible.